 - these have become an increasingly common drug of abuse, sold under various street names such as K2, Spice and Black Mamba.

-The effects of cannabinoids comes from binding and activating cannabinoid receptors (CB receptors).
-For example, THC is a potent agonist of the CB1 receptor, which mediates the psychotropic effects and activation of the reward pathways.
-Furthermore, CBD and CBDV activate both TRPV1 and TRPV2 (so-called capsaicin receptors) and TRPA1 channels in a dose-dependent manner.
+The effects of cannabinoids come about through the binding and activation of cannabinoid receptors (CB receptors).
+THC, for example, is a potent agonist of the CB1 receptor, which mediates the psychotropic effects and the activation of the reward pathways.
+In addition, CBD and CBDV activate both TRPV1 and TRPV2 (so-called capsaicin receptors) and TRPA1 channels in a dose-dependent manner.

 The following cannabinoid receptors are known to date: